Telios-org/telios-sdk/README.md

 - `acctPayload`: Account Object to be signed for registration
   - `account`
     - `account_key`: Public key for the account
-    - `peer_key`: Public key used for connecting to other peers over plex/hyperswarm
     - `recovery_email`: Recovery email in plaintext.
 This is immediately hashed and stored once sent to the backend
     - `device_signing_key`: Public signing key for your device
     - `device_drive_key`: Public key of the drive created for the device `drive.publicKey`
-    - `device_diff_key`: Diff key of the drives diff database `drive.diffFeedKey`
+    - `device_peer_key`: Public key used for connecting to other peers over plex/hyperswarm
     - `device_id`: UUID for this device
 - `privateKey`: Private key for the account